coder/coder/docs/templates/index.md

 # Templates

-Templates define the underlying infrastructure that workspaces run on.
-All Coder [workspaces](./workspaces.md) are created from templates.
+Templates define the underlying infrastructure that Coder [workspaces](../workspaces.md) run on.
+All workspaces are created from templates.

 <children>
 </children>